 Denese Giordano is a seasoned school administration professional who is currently a consultant as well as ANA coordinator for AWSNA’s mid-Atlantic region.
 Denese has been in the workforce for over four decades, including 34 years spent working with mission-based organizations in the non-profit independent school realm, honing her skills in program development, budget strategies, and long-term planning.
 She specializes in establishing healthy systems in finance, human resources, administrative operations, and outreach and development efforts.
-A graduate of Kenyon College, Denese completed the Foundation Studies Course at The Waldorf School of Garden City, the school from which her four daughters graduated, providing her a parent’s (client) perspective and gratitude for Waldorf Education.
+A graduate of Kenyon College, Denese completed the Foundation Studies Course at The Waldorf School of Garden City, the school from which her four daughters graduated, providing her a parent’s (client) perspective and gratitude for Waldorf education.

-Friday: 7pm-8:30pm ET
+Friday, March 18: 7pm-8:30pm ET

-Saturday: 10am-11:30am ET and 12:30pm-2 pm ET
+Saturday, March 19: 10am-11:30am ET and 12:30pm-2 pm ET

-$160 per workshop, includes non-refundable $25 registration fee
+$160 includes non-refundable $25 registration fee

-15% off for Sunbridge program graduates and current program students
+15% off for Sunbridge program graduates

 Discount codes will appear on your registration form.
 Discounts may not be combined.